 The first part of this report looked at the size of the routing table as well as some projections of its growth for both IPv4 and IPv6.
 However, the scalability of BGP, as the Internet’s routing protocol, is not just dependent on the number of prefixes carried in the routing table.
 Dynamic routing updates are also part of this story.

-The second part of this report of BGP in 2018 will look at the profile of BGP updates across 2018 to assess whether the stability of the routing system, as measured by the level of BGP update activity, is changing.
+This second part of the report of BGP in 2019 will look at the profile of BGP updates across 2019 to assess whether the stability of the routing system, as measured by the level of BGP update activity, is changing.

 The first thing to highlight is the number of withdrawals per day (shown in violet).
-Since 2009, the number of advertised IPv4 prefixes has risen from 300,000 to 750,000 (shown in orange), yet the number of observed withdrawals has remained relatively constant at some 15,000–20,000 withdrawals per day.
-There is no particular reason why the withdrawal count has held steady while the number of announced prefixes has more than doubled.
-We have no explanation for this behaviour so far.
+Since 2009, the number of observed withdrawals has remained relatively constant at some 15,000–20,000 withdrawals per day, while the number of advertised IPv4 prefixes has risen from 300,000 to 750,000 (shown in orange).
+There is no particular reason why the daily withdrawal count should be steady while the number of announced prefixes has more than doubled.
+We still have no explanation for this behaviour so far.

 It is puzzling why the route withdrawal rate has been relatively constant for such a long time.
 If withdrawals are a result of some form of link-based isolation event at the origin, then one would expect that as the number of networks increases the withdrawal volume would also increase proportionately.
 This is not the case.
 The withdrawal rate also appears to be unrelated to either the number of routed prefixes of the number of routed networks.